lemonmade/quilt/integrations/cloudflare/README.md

 This library provides a set of runtime utilities and build configuration that can adapt Quilt [apps](./TODO) and [services](./TODO) to run on Cloudflare.

-If you’re using Quilt’s [automatic app server](./TODO) or [HTTP handler](./TODO) features, configuring your projects to run on Cloudflare is pretty straightforward.
+If you’re using Quilt’s [automatic app server](./TODO) or [HTTP request router](./TODO) features, configuring your projects to run on Cloudflare is pretty straightforward.
 We’ve written a [comprehensive guide to deploying Quilt on Cloudflare](../../documentation/deploy/cloudflare.md) that covers the necessary configuration for Quilt and [Wrangler](https://github.com/cloudflare/wrangler), the CLI provided by Cloudflare for deploying to their platform.

 ## Getting the library